Afghan abuse video reinforces Arab suspicion of U.S.

 The video footage is likely to be exploited by al Qaeda and other Islamist militant groups whose propaganda plays up a narrative of Muslim populations oppressed first by European colonial powers and then by the United States.

-Users in forums on Islamist websites said the behaviour of the U.S. soldiers would increase their resolve.
+Users in forums on Islamist websites said the behavior of the U.S. soldiers would increase their resolve.

 "These are the morals of depraved American soldiers.
 They are hateful Crusaders," wrote a user named Mu'tazz on one website.
 "Our martyrs are worth more than America and all those who live there."